Passages Terms and Conditions

 The goal of each voyage is to reach the planned destination safely and on time and to hand over a functional, clean, and well-maintained vessel to the next crew.

-Achieving this goal and the safety of the crew and ship may require changes in the voyage planning (shortenings, additional stages, calling at certain ports, etc.) or other appropriate measures, which the crew must accept.
+Achieving this goal and the safety of the crew and vessel may require changes in the voyage planning (e.g. shortenings, additional stages, calling at certain ports, etc.) or other appropriate measures, which the crew must accept.
 The Association can’t be liable for any of these changes.

 Members commit to: